tsjondin/module-js/README.md

 JavaScript client-side modularization

+NOTE: Current version has not been made cross-browser compatible, in the end there should be support for IE7+ ( and with that most other browsers should work as well ).

 Chained module syntax with some form of self-awareness, module.js enforces a sequential dependency resolution and will ensure that a module's dependencies and their respective dependencies are resolved